turris-cz/user-docs/docs/basics/first-setup/mox-first-setup.md

   port next to the power source on MOX A is WAN

-When setting up your MOX, connect the cable from your Internet service provider to WAN port and connect just your trusted device to LAN. **There is no password during initial setup**.
+When setting up your MOX, connect the cable from your Internet service provider to WAN port and connect just your trusted device (the computer which you use to setup the MOX) to one of the available LAN ports.

+!!! caution
+    You may also use your LAN to interconnect the computer and the MOX.
+But ensure that there is no (other) DHCP server in the LAN as it would interfere with the one in your MOX. **There is no password during initial setup**.
 To eliminate potential security risks, setup your MOX first, go through the update procedure and connect other untrusted devices only afterwards.

 ### One Ethernet port device